jupyterhub/the-littlest-jupyterhub/docs/install/jetstream.md

 ## Step 4: Log in as the administrative user and set a password

 1. Now log in with the `<admin-user-name>` at https://yourinstancename.<allocation-id>.projects.jetstream-cloud.org.
 Since this is the first login, you'll be prompted to set a password.
 Choose a strong password and store it safely.
 This password is now the credential for that admin user.
-2. Congratulations, you have a running working JupyterHub!
+2. Congratulations, you have a running JupyterHub!

 ## Step 5: Adding more users